Captain-Levi-007/CTF_Writeups/TryHackMe/Hacker Holidays 2026/Beach_Bar.md

 ![screenshot](../data/bb5.png)

-- The site shows, number of songs in the queue and provides export and import functionality to view the songs, edit them, and upload our own playlist.
+- The site shows the number of songs in the queue and provides export and import functionality to view the songs, edit them, and upload our own playlist.
 - The site uses YAML.
 We can export and import data in YAML format.
 - YAML (YAML Ain't Markup Language) is a human-readable data serialization format that is commonly used for configuration files, data exchange, and more.
 - Then I checked the web technology stack and found that the backend uses Python.